-- a) The layer of human existence with all the natural resources and able to react with water and oxygen of the surface is the outer core. - b) The mantle is mostly solid bulk of the Earth's interior. - c) The magma is a mixture of molten and semi molten rock found beneath the surface of the earth. - d) The atmosphere is the solid, outer part of the earth, including the brittle upper portion of the mantle and the crust. - e) The earth's core is the very cold, very light centre of our planet. - f) Earthquakes and volcanic activity can be caused by movement in the mantle.
+- a) The layer of human existence with all the natural resources and able to react with water and oxygen of the surface is the outer core. - b) The mantle is mostly solid bulk of the Earth's interior. - c) The magma is a mixture of molten and semi molten rock found beneath the surface of the earth. - d) The atmosphere is the solid, outer part of the earth, including the brittle upper portion of the mantle and the crust. - e) The earth's core is the very cold, very light centre of our planet. - Earthquakes and volcanic activity can be caused by movement in the mantle.

-The following slides show steps that you may follow in answering a "TRUE OR FALSE" question"?
+9.2.2 Answering a "TRUE OR FALSE" question"?